Dual-Fuel Fleet Dashboard

 TEU measures the capacity that will move global trade, and an indication of the fuel demand for container ships into the future.

 Twenty-foot Equivalent Unit (TEU) is a capacity measurement of containerised cargo, based on the volume of a standard 20-foot container.
 This measurement is unique to container shipping.
+In addition to the fuels represented here, there is one container ship with Ammonia capability.

 Read our net-zero webpage here.